About the Manual of the Mental Examination of Aliens

 United States Public Health Service (1918).
 Manual of the Mental Examination of Aliens.
 Washington, DC: Government Printing Office.
 PHS Miscellaneous Publication No. 18.

 Public domain - US government work.
 The Manual was the standard procedural guide for PHS surgeons performing immigrant mental examinations at Ellis Island, Angel Island, and other major US ports of entry.
-Read it on Internet Archive: https://archive.org/details/manualofmentalex00unit.
+Read it on Internet Archive: view it on the Internet Archive.